xaenou/origami-media/README.md

 - `!waifu`: Roll for a random Waifu.
 (Aliases: girl, g)

 Note: If passive url detection is enabled it applies the get command to whitelisted urls, and the get command will no longer appear in !help.
-Note: If debug mode is enabled, additional commands may appear.

 ## Dependencies